 I made very little changes to what Wendy wrote.
 I added in a word here and there and the titles, and moved some sentences.
 I also drew the pictures.
 At the end of this article I provide a link to the questions referred to by Wendy.
 They will help you think about your own situation and what you want to be different.
 There is also the opportunity to try coaching for yourself for free.

-Return to wellness: My health coaching experience
+Return to wellness: My health coaching journey

 When my life changed forever